 You can find open shade just about anywhere on a bright sunny day.
 If you’re out in the middle of nowhere without trees or building, you can block the sun with your own body, camera bag, a fold-up diffuser, even your jacket.
 This image was taken in the middle of the day on my back porch, shaded by my house.
 One of the benefits of shooting with lots of ambient light is that your shutter speeds are faster.
 You may even be able to shoot hand held!
 (But you didn’t hear that from me… I’m always on a tripod!)

-I am a huge fan of back-lighting.
+I am a huge fan of using back-lighting as light for landscape photography.
 While complicated for your camera to figure out on its own, you can practice with your settings to get the exposure correct or even give HDR a try and end up with absolutely stunning images of back-lit foliage, animals, and other subjects.

 Photographing in the middle of the day is a great time to practice thinking in terms of black and white.
 Look for high contrast compositions with lines, texture, and deep shadows to increase depth.
 I loved all the patterns among these boats at a marina.
 I added a slight blue tone in post-processing instead of a straight black and white.